-And, despite being simple in its design, it comes in a wide variety of colors for when you want to personalize your look (in case any other neighbourhood dads opted for the same one.)
+And, despite being simple in its design, it comes in a wide variety of colors for when you want to personalize your look (in case any other neighborhood dads opted for the same one.)

 The carrier can last your baby up to 12 months of age, as it was designed with simplicity in mind and that’s around the period when your child might need to be that close to you in the first place.

-That’s arguably its only downside, though if you’re only looking to use one until then and swap to just regular walking or baby strollers afterwards, then this is probably the most reliable option for your needs and will get you the most out of what you paid for.
+That’s arguably its only downside, though if you’re only looking to use one until then and swap to just regular walking or baby strollers afterward, then this is probably the most reliable option for your needs and will get you the most out of what you paid for.

 6. LÍLLÉbaby Complete All Seasons SIX-Position 360° Ergonomic Baby & Child Carrier